0x80/get-or-throw/README.md

 # Get-Or-Throw / Got

-A simple convenience function for safely accessing values in objects and arrays.
-It gets the at a specified key or index, and throws an error if the resulting value is `undefined` or `null`.
+A convenience function for safely accessing values in dynamic objects and arrays.
+It gets the value at a specified key or index, and throws an error if the resulting value is `undefined` or `null`.
 Optionally, you can set custom error message.

 This was created to make it easy to adhere to Typescript's [noUncheckedIndexedAccess](https://www.typescriptlang.org/tsconfig/#noUncheckedIndexedAccess)